One Thousand Children: Emotional and Practical Effects

 At the time, the OTC children went through much emotional stress and trauma and practical difficulties in Europe before their arrival in America, also during their initial period in America, and even in later war-time years.
-At war's end, most OTC children would learn that their parents had been murdered by the Nazis.
+At war's end, most OTC children would learn that their parents had been killed by the Nazis.
 At that time, they had to adjust to, and create for themselves, another new set of life experiences.
-As is now well-understood, such stress and trauma will continue to create conscious and unconscious trauma, and their repercussions, for many years.
+Such experiences continue to create conscious and unconscious trauma, and their repercussions, for many years.

-These OTC trauma, both at the time and afterwards, are closely similar to those met by other Child Holocaust Survivors who survived in Europe.
-These OTC trauma were caused by the Holocaust.
+These OTC trauma, both at the time and afterwards, are similar to those met by other Child Holocaust Survivors who survived in Europe.
 The OTC child's situation in the United States was very different than that of a child who remained in Europe, but it was equally damaging to his childhood development.

-Very importantly, these trauma were different and more extreme than those of an adult Holocaust Survivor.
-An adult had developed coping methods to survive through life.
-Children are not yet adults.
-Children still have to learn a full set of mature coping skills - that is why their parents support, teach, and protect their children.
-Society also accepts an important responsibility in this regard.
+These trauma were different and more extreme than those of an adult Holocaust survivor.

-Like other Child Holocaust Survivors, the actual experiences and psychological trauma received by the OTC Child Survivors differed fundamentally, crucially and negatively from that of an adult Holocaust Survivor.
-An adult generally would have developed a sense of self and ego, which would provide him or her with a way of attempting to deal with the practical and emotional trauma.
-Usually a child has not yet developed a strong ego nor sense of self.
-Also, a child depends on his or her parents for support and protection, and especially love.
-Yet for these Child Holocaust Survivors, they lacked their parents and their parents' love; and they only had weakly developed egos and sense of self, at the very time that the external and psychological trauma were most extreme.
-(Some exceptions may have been older teenage OTCers, such as those who joined the Ritchie Boys).

-The first very significant trauma occurred at the moment of parting from their parent(s), whether when boarding ship or at an earlier time and event.
-For the younger OTC children, regardless of whatever reassuring words the parent(s) might say, the child would feel abandoned by their parents.
-Even older children, who could understand the reality "intellectually," none-the-less would feel as having been abandoned.